curious-containers/curious-containers.github.io/_docs/4010-cc-agency-installation.md

 sudo systemctl start ccagency-broker
 ```

 Create apache2 site `/etc/apache2/sites-available/ccagency-broker.conf`.
 Change `SSLCertificateFile` and `SSLCertificateKeyFile` paths or switch to an unencrypted configuration, which is not recommended.
 The server name should match the domain of your server.
-The Broker will listen on `https://example.com/cc`, as also defined under `broker.external_url` in the `cc-agency.yml` file.
+The Broker will be available as `https://example.com/cc`.

 ```apache
 Listen 443